-Covered California will modify the measures set over time, with stakeholder input, to track disparities in care and health outcomes in additional areas, including behavioral health, for plan year 2023 and beyond.
+Covered California will consider adding additional measures modify the measures set over time, with stakeholder input, to track health disparities in care and health outcomes in additional areas, including behavioral health, for plan year 2023 and beyond.

 1.02.3 The Contractor must engage with Covered California to review its performance on the disparities measures using HEI data.